KEY ISSUES

 Following a landmark court case in 2022 involving BCC, parents in non-government schools across Australia are now considered legitimate service recipients of care and education services under Australian Consumer Law (ACL).

-School's are required to ensure their enrolment documents and terms protect the interests of both parties fairly and equitably.
+Schools across Australia have consequently been required to ensure their enrolment documents and terms protect the interests of both parties fairly and equitably.